jeanecard/BenchmarkPres/README.md

 # AutomapperVsMapster project
 This project is reponsible of Mapster and Automapper configuration.

-It is used by both BenchmarkDnotnet and "old school benchmark".
+It is used by both BenchmarkDotnet and "old school benchmark".

 # Fakker project
 This project is responsible of